nathabonfim59/gitid/README.md

 - **Switch Identity**: Select an identity from the list and press Enter
 - **Add Identity**: Select "Add new identity" and follow the prompts
+  - Name and email are required
+  - Nickname is optional but helps with quick identification
+- **Edit Nickname**: Select "Edit nickname" for existing identities
 - **Delete Identity**: Navigate to an identity and press D, then confirm

+### Nicknames

+Nicknames are optional short identifiers that make it easier to distinguish between identities:

+- **Display**: Identities with nicknames show as `nickname (Name <email>)`
+- **Without nicknames**: Shows as `Name <email>` (backwards compatible)
+- **Adding nicknames**: Available when creating new identities or editing existing ones
+- **Smart matching**: Future CLI will support switching by nickname, name, or email

 ## Contributing